hofff/contao-consent-bridge/README.md

 Generic Bridge for consent tools
 --------------------------------

 This extension provides a bridge for integrating consent tools into Contao.

-It abstracts the u of
+It's designed for consent tools which handles consent management on the client side but may require modified html output.

 Requirements
 ------------